pontarius/pontarius-xmpp/README.md

                  "example.com"
                   def
                   (Just ([scramSha1 "username" Nothing "password"], Nothing))

-_Tip:_ Note that the first parameter actually is a Text value.
-Import
-<code>Data.Text</code> and use the OverloadedStrings LANGUAGE pragma.

 The three parameters above are the XMPP server realm, the session configuration settings (set to the default settings), and a SASL handler (for authentication).